garbagecrust/Cisco-B0ss/README.md

   press Ctrl + Alt + 1 to trigger the script

   Please for the love of %DEITY% keep the Putty or CMD window selected.
 The last thing you want is a rogue macro...
+Seriously, when you run these scripts just don't touch the keyboard or mouse until they're done.
+Trust me, things get weird.

   When done, the router will reboot.
 Usually takes around 30-40 seconds